oat-sa/simple-roster/docs/features/update-line-items-webhook.md

 #### Authentication

-To use this endpoint, basic authentication should be used based on `WEBHOOK_USERNAME` and `WEBHOOK_USERNAME` configured on environment settings.
+To use this endpoint, the `Authorization` header should be defined as the sample above.
+The credentials should match the ones defined on `BASIC_AUTH_USERNAME` and `BASIC_AUTH_USERNAME` environment variables.

 #### Attribute Descriptions